techonomydev/dbt-docker/README.md

 ## Elementary

 This docker comes with elementary pre-installed.
-This can be used to monitor your dbt runs.
+This can be used to monitor your dbt runs & tests.
 It isn't necessary to use or configure it but this does mean that no custom docker-configuration needs to occur to use elementary with your project.

-To implement it follow elementary's [quickstart guide](https://docs.elementary-data.com/quickstart).
+More information can be found [here](./ELEMENTARTY.MD)

 ## Alternatives